Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for

 \subsection{Ablation Study}

-To explore the effectiveness of each part of the model, we conducted ablation studies on both real and synthetic datasets, namely FoggyLane and FoggyCULane.
-We have studied the roles of the GFFM, KFFM, and LEEM modules in the model, with Swin-t as the backbone network.
-As shown in the Tables. \ref{table_ablation_1} and \ref{table_ablation_2}, adding each module boosts the model's performance on both datasets.
-Among them, GFFM contributes the most to the model's improvement, with increases of 1.07 on FoggyLane and 0.41 on FoggyCULane.
-This indicates that GFFM can effectively capture both local and global information, enriching the feature representation.
-Building on the foundation of GFFM, the addition of the KFFM module further increases the F1-score by 0.63 on FoggyLane and by 0.26 on FoggyCULane.
-GFFM is capable of automatically learning the associations between lane instance instances, making full use of relevant information.
-On this basis, the introduction of the LEEM module enhances the network's focus on edge information.
-The F1-score increases by 0.28 on FoggyLane and by 0.14 on FoggyCULane.
+We conducted ablation studies on the FoggyLane and FoggyCULane datasets to evaluate the effectiveness of the GFFM, DFFM, and PEM modules, using Swin-t as the backbone.
+As shown in Tables \ref{table_ablation_1} and \ref{table_ablation_2}, each module improves the model's performance.
+The GFFM module contributes the most, increasing the F1-score by 1.07 on FoggyLane and 0.41 on FoggyCULane, highlighting its ability to capture both local and global information.
+Adding the DFFM module further boosts the F1-score by 0.63 on FoggyLane and 0.26 on FoggyCULane.
+Finally, the PEM module improves edge detection, increasing the F1-score by 0.28 on FoggyLane and 0.14 on FoggyCULane.